ABSTRACT SUBMISSION EXTENSION – 20 SEPTEMBER 2019!

 - Business cases / case studies / benchmarking

-Submissions will open on the 1st March and close on 6th September.
+Submissions will open on the 1st March and have been EXTENDED until 20 September.